blackstream-x/python-svn2git/README.md

   --svn-command SVN_COMMAND
                         Subversion command line client executable path.
-                        Normally, the default value (svn) is sufficient, but there might exist cases where the executeable is stored in a non-standard location not included in the system path (e.g. /opt/CollabNet_Subversion/bin/svn).
+                        Normally, the default value (svn) is sufficient, but there might exist cases where the executable is stored in a non-standard location not included in the system path (e.g. /opt/CollabNet_Subversion/bin/svn).
 ```

 ## Putting it all together